 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Speaking: Talking to others to convey information effectively.

 Coordination: Adjusting actions in relation to others’ actions.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-There were about 1,028,700 jobs for Farm or Ranch Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 1,028,700 jobs in the United States for Farm or Ranch Manager.
 There is little to no growth in job opportunities for Farm or Ranch Manager.
 Due to new job openings and attrition, there will be an average of 74,300 job openings in this field each year.

 The states with the most job growth for Farm or Ranch Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.